How to burn the bridge.

-Start by deleting all the ties you’ve created to your Facebook account from outside of Facebook.
+First, delete all the ties you’ve created to your Facebook account from outside Facebook.

-Specifically, if you’ve ever used the “log in using Facebook” option on other websites and services, those logins will stop working once your Facebook account no longer exists.
+If you’ve ever used the “log in using Facebook” option on other websites or services, those logins will stop working once your Facebook account no longer exists.
 Go to each of those sites and change how you log in before you delete your Facebook account.

 Are you using a Facebook application on your mobile phone?
 Delete it first, from all your devices.

 Using Facebook Messenger?
 Delete that too, from all your devices.

 As we’ll see in a moment, any still-existing outside connections to Facebook can cause your account deletion to be canceled.